Learning to Speak Again After Laryngeal Surgery

 Although communication is immediate with ALs and the devices are easy to use, some people don't like the mechanical quality of the resulting voice.

 Tracheoesophageal puncture (TEP)

-A TEP prosthesis is inserted into a puncture that the surgeon makes between your windpipe and your esophagus.
-This may need another operation.
+A TEP prosthesis is inserted into a small hole or puncture that the surgeon makes between your windpipe and your esophagus.
+You may need another operation for this.
 Some healthcare providers perform a TEP at the same time as the laryngectomy.
-Usually, you can decide if you want a TEP, or the healthcare provider and the SLP will suggest it if esophageal voice is not working.
+Usually, you can decide if you want a TEP, or the healthcare provider and the SLP may suggest it if esophageal voice is not working.

 To speak with a TEP, you take a deep breath and then cover the stoma so that when you exhale, the air that would normally come out of the stoma is shunted through a little prosthesis (a TEP valve).
 The air goes through the one-way valve of the prosthesis, then up your esophagus, where muscle vibrations help to produce voice.
 You can either cover your stoma with your finger when speaking, or you can get a "hands-free" tracheostoma valve.
 A TEP lets you develop a natural-sounding voice and good sound quality within a few weeks after surgery.